ericlw/WoWoViewPager/README.md

 ![WoWoViewPager App Intros Example](https://github.com/Nightonke/WoWoViewPager/blob/master/Pictures/AppIntroExample.gif)
 ![WoWoViewPager CV Example](https://github.com/Nightonke/WoWoViewPager/blob/master/Pictures/CVExample.gif)

 Optimized for scrolling app intros or making your CV app.
 Free and open source.
+WoWoViewPager combines animations and viewpager.
+When you are swiping viewpager, you are also controlling the frames of the animation.
+Just like rewinding time.

 # Note
 1. Thanks [JazzHands](https://github.com/IFTTT/JazzHands) for giving me inspiration.